kuennethgroup/colab_tutorials/README.md

-# Tutorial Python notebooks
+# Tutorials and followtorials for the course "Machine Learning: A Hands-On Approach" at University of Bayreuth by Christopher Kuenneth

-Run these notebooks on [Google Colab](https://colab.research.google.com/) by using the buttons in the notebooks or

-run these in VScode or
+Run the notebooks on [Google Colab](https://colab.research.google.com/) using the buttons in the notebooks or in VScode or Jupyter.

-run these locally in jupyter.
+I am using [PDM](https://github.com/pdm-project/pdm/) for managing the Python dependencies.

 ### Lecture 1